Units using capacity above represent kWAC.

 - 50% labor and hardware BOS cost improvements through automation and preassembly of module mounting and wiring efficiencies

-- Replacement of steel and aluminum with carbon fiber, which cuts material costs in half.
+- Carbon fiber replaces steel and aluminum, which cuts material costs in half.

 More-aggressive scenarios reach given CAPEX sooner, as indicated by the asterisks and daggers.

-We compare the ATB CAPEX scenarios over time to projections from four sources, adjusted for inflation and ILR.
+We compare the CAPEX scenarios over time to three analyst projections, adjusted for inflation and ILR.
 The median of those projections is displayed in the figure below through 2030.
-CAPEX in the Conservative Scenario is higher than all analysts' projections, but otherwise the ATB scenarios are generally in line with the other projections.
-Two of the four analyst projections do not go beyond 2030, so data points with which to compare the ATB projections are limited; however, the Advanced Scenario is in line with the minimum analyst projection in 2050.
+The 2023 ATB Advanced Scenario CAPEX projection is in-line with the median analyst projection through 2030.
+Only one of the analyst projections reaches 2050, so data points with which to compare the ATB projections are limited; however, the single analyst projection through 2050 is bracketed by the Moderate Scenario and the Conservative Scenario.

 All prices quoted in WDC are converted to WAC (1 WAC = ILR × WDC).